PrakharTeotia/AIRCANVAS/README.md

 Thickness Control: Implement gesture-based control to change the thickness of the brush.
 Eraser Mode: Add a mode to erase parts of the drawing.
 Save and Load: Implement functionality to save the drawing and load previous drawings.
-Conclusion
-AirCanvas is an exciting project that combines computer vision techniques with interactive drawing capabilities.
-Using OpenCV, you can create a user-friendly application that enables drawing in the air with simple hand gestures, making it a fun and educational tool for exploring the potential of computer vision.